 - “Youth activists learn to lobby the system” by Ali Abulhoom for the Yemen Times

 Other tools are out there, too – share your thoughts in the comments below!
-For more information about how The Freechild Project can support youth engagement in lobbying in your community or organization, contact us.
+For more information about how Freechild Institute can support youth + social change in lobbying in your community or organization, contact us.